rsm-gh/akbl/README.md

 It was a real hack from PyAlienFX because at that time I did not know about programming, and I only wanted to code a command for turning on and off the keyboard lights.
 So I mostly did some dirty modifications, and to avoid people blaming PyAlienFX for my code, I released it with a new name.

 Then with the time, I realized that PyAlienFX was kinda dead, and I was having fun learning python with this software.
-So I started fixing bugs, removing private content from the interface and creating new features.
+So I started fixing bugs, removing proprietary content from the interface and creating new features.
 The major features that I have added are:

 + 2014: The Block Testing window.
 This is for debugging purposes.
 + 2015: The Daemon, which had as the main goal to allow the users to use the software without being root.
   + 2015: The System Try Indicator.
   + 2015: The Python Bindings.

-+ 2015-2016: (Not available anymore): Custom Debian Repository, Bug report pages, Sharing profiles pages, and chat hosted on my website.
++ 2015-2016: Custom Debian Repository, Bug report pages, Sharing profiles pages, and chat hosted on my website (These features are not available anymore).

 + XXXX: Improved the software architecture for maintenance purposes.
 And I also added some more friendly configuration files like the current INI files.